 Quality & Metrics Guide

-The domains list now uses a blended Quality score as its default sort.
-It is not a black box.
-It is a capped, weighted shortcut designed to surface cleaner, stronger, older, better-linked domains without letting any single metric dominate.
+The domains list uses a blended Quality score as its default sort.
+It is not a black box — it is a capped, weighted shortcut scaled onto a 0–100 range so cleaner, stronger, older, better-linked domains are easier to compare at a glance.

 Authority